Campaign of the Month: October 2017

 As they always do, the years took their toll on Tennybelle, even as each new cohort of freshman arrived as young and beautiful as the last.
 As her early twenties became her late twenties, she told her campus colleagues that she was an MBA student, but eventually age and hard partying made even that lie untenable.
 When Katrina hit New Orleans, she evacuated back to Dickson.
 To save face, she falsely told her family and hometown friends that she had graduated and started up a thriving business, but that it had been wiped out by Katrina.
-But maintaining the shame of being an MBA graduate of Tulane and once-successful entrepreneur was too hard–especially when she had to keep coming up with excuses why she didn’t want to send her resume to local businesses in Dickson or Nashville.
+But maintaining the facade of an MBA graduate of Tulane and once-successful entrepreneur was too hard–especially when she had to keep coming up with excuses why she didn’t want to send her resume to local businesses in Dickson or Nashville.

 To escape that deceit, or at least shame, she returned to New Orleans.
 “Too old” to resume her false campus life, she used her decade-long resume to secure a job as a hostess in a more “mature” restaurant in the CBD.
 In some ways, the transition was easy: she had lots of experience working with junior waiters, and the non-college clientele tipped a lot better.
 At the same time, the standards were more exacting, and the atmosphere was relatively staid.
-To stave off the boredom or ennui, she picked up other jobs, mostly in sports bars where she could catch up on college and professional basketball tournaments, if not pick up a new boyfriend or one-night stand.
+To stave off boredom and ennui, she picked up other jobs, mostly in sports bars where she could catch up on college and professional basketball tournaments, if not pick up a new boyfriend or one-night stand.
 She particularly looked forward to Mardi Gras and its wild, bacchanal vitality.